Spectral Evolution and Invariance in Linear-width Neural Networks: Different Spectral Behaviors in NNs

-We next analyze the heavy-tailed spectra of weight and kernel matrices in Figure~\ref{fig:spectra}(c). \cite{martin2019traditional,martin2018implicit} found a strong correlation between the heavy-tailed spectra of trained state-of-the-art models with better generalization (Figure~\ref{fig:bert_spectra} in Appendix~\ref{sec:real}).
+Next, we analyze the heavy-tailed spectra of weight and kernel matrices in Figure~\ref{fig:spectra}(c). \cite{martin2019traditional,martin2018implicit} found a strong correlation between the heavy-tailed spectra of trained state-of-the-art models with better generalization (Figure~\ref{fig:bert_spectra} in Appendix~\ref{sec:real}).
 Heavy-tailed spectra can be viewed as an extreme of ``bulk+spikes'', where a fraction of the eigenvalues move out of the initial bulk.
-In RMT, heavy-tailed spectra generally appear when the entries of the matrix are highly correlated~\citep{martin2018implicit}.
+In RMT, heavy-tailed spectra generally appear when the entries of the matrix are highly correlated~\cite {martin2018implicit}.
 This could heuristically explain heavy-tailed phenomena in the spectra since the entries of well-trained $\bW_t$ should be strongly correlated.
-We emphasize that the emergence of heavy tails after training demands a large initial learning rate, because Figures~\ref{fig:Adam+sgd} and \ref{fig:Adam0} in Appendix~\ref{sec:diff_global_minima} indicate that there is only one outlier appearing after training when using a smaller initial learning rate.
-Additionally, Figure~\ref{fig:Adagd} in Appendix~\ref{sec:adagrad} reveals similar heavy-tailed spectra after training with AdaGrad.
-Unlike \cite{martin2019traditional,martin2018implicit}, we focus on the heavy-tailed phenomena for both weight and kernel matrices in a simpler model \eqref{eq:2NN}, which opens an important avenue for further theoretical analysis from RMT.
+Unlike \cite{martin2019traditional,martin2018implicit}, we focus on the heavy-tailed phenomena for both weight and kernel matrices in a simpler model \eqref{eq:2NN} and provide a connection between feature learning and heavy-tailed spectra, which opens an important avenue for further theoretical analysis.

-\paragraph{Heavy-tailed and Power Law.} Heavy tails are essentially power laws.
-To measure how ``heavy'' the spectrum is,~\cite{martin2019traditional,martin2018implicit,martin2021predicting} provide estimates on the power law and several metrics of $\bW$.
-Consider the empirical spectrum of $\bW$ as $\rho (x)\sim x^{-\alpha}$ for large $x$ and some positive constant $\alpha$.
-The spectrum with a heavier tail has smaller value of $\alpha$.
-Figure~\ref{fig:heavy}(b) shows how $\alpha$ evolves through training in Case 4 of Table~\ref{table:examples}.
-As $\alpha$ decreases, a heavy tail in the spectrum of the weight matrix emerges in Figure~\ref{fig:spectra}(c).
-In Figure~\ref{fig:heavy}(b) we introduce two more metrics to show this evolution: Weighted Alpha $\hat\alpha:=\alpha\lambda_{1}$ and Log $\alpha$-norm $\log \left(\sum_{i=1}^N\lambda_i^\alpha\right)$ where $\lambda_N\le \ldots\le \lambda_1$ are the eigenvalues of $\bW\bW^\top$.
-Remarkably, Figure~\ref{fig:heavy}(b) indicates the spectra changes dramatically at the early stage of training, which matches the observation from fine tuning via BERT on real-world data in Figure~\ref{fig:bert} in Section~\ref{sec:real_world}.

-From~\cite{martin2018implicit,martin2019traditional,martin2021predicting}, one may be left with the impression that NNs with heavy tails always generalize well.
-Unfortunately, this is not case.
-One can construct random NNs with heavy-tailed weight in the absence of good performance at initialization (e.g. Figure~\ref{fig:heavy}(c) applies the Cauchy distribution at initialization).
-Additionally, Figure~\ref{fig:heavy}(d) shows a situation where the trained weight has perfect power-law tail with a poor generalization.